preetsb/SQL-Project_Mar25/starting_with_questions.md

 ```
 SELECT country, AVG(CAST(units_sold AS INTEGER)) AS avg_units_sold
 FROM analytics a
-INNER JOIN allsessions as ON a.fullvisit_id = as.fullvisitorid
+INNER JOIN allsessions al ON a.fullvisit_id = al.fullvisitorid
 WHERE units_sold IS NOT NULL
 GROUP BY country;
 ```
 ```
 SELECT city, AVG(CAST(units_sold AS INTEGER)) AS avg_units_sold
 FROM analytics a
-INNER JOIN allsessions as ON a.fullvisit_id = as.fullvisitorid
+INNER JOIN allsessions al ON a.fullvisit_id = al.fullvisitorid
 WHERE units_sold IS NOT NULL
 GROUP BY city;
 ```